 P.S.
 I just added a TON of new springtime wreaths to the Etsy shop.
 Grab yours before it’s gone!

-How to Make A Good Newsletter: Final Thoughts
+How To Make A Good Email Newsletter: Final Tips

 - In order to decide which day of the week to send your newsletters, take some time to think through what people are doing each day of the week (I write mine on Wednesdays and send them out on Thursdays).